eea/eea.reportnet3.api.fme/doc/help/src/reader-feature-type-param.md

     Newlines should be ok'
 ```

-In order to use specific newline character(s), url-encoding can be used:
+In order to use specific newline character(s), URL-encoding can be used:

 ```sql
     "my doc" = 'First line%0D%0ASecond line separated by CRLF'